High Gas Prices & The Effects on Nonprofits and Distribution of Supplies

 Earlier this year in Louisville, KY, Vincent James (President and CEO of Dare Care Food Bank) voiced his concerns about gas prices and food inflation.
 "Are we going to be able to deliver the food that we need to our neighbors in need?'
 That's the biggest question that I have, and that's the one thing that keeps me up at night," He said in an interview.
 Dare to Care Food Bank receives food donations from large companies and pays for the freight delivery.
 The problem has become the cost, which has gone up by 40%; thus, increasing the fuel budget by $412,000.00 is unavoidable to ensure no one goes hungry.

-The Program Manager of Meals on Wheels, a food delivery nonprofit for seniors, Marvita Starks, has also voiced her concerns. "we try to keep the routes kind of small, but we can add more seniors if we have more volunteers.
+Marvita Starks, the Program Manager of Meals on Wheels, a food-delivery nonprofit for seniors, has also voiced her concerns. "…we try to keep the routes kind of small, but we can add more seniors if we have more volunteers.
 We try to give them routes closer to where they live," Starks stated.
-Meals on Wheels not only need volunteers for their food delivery but also asks for volunteers to help with communal sites to help with food distribution.
+Meals on Wheels not only needs volunteers for its food delivery but also asks for volunteers to assist at communal sites with food distribution.

-Often with volunteers who help with food delivery, the routes given can be quite large, meaning the volunteer is not just volunteering their time to help but also sacrificing their own gas and money to help others.
-There is a greater need for more volunteers to help shorten routes and increase the services provided, as well as volunteers who can work behind the scenes and help the nonprofits run smoothly.
+Often, with volunteers who help with food delivery, the routes given can be quite large, meaning the volunteer is not only volunteering their time but also sacrificing their own gas and money to help others.
+There is a greater need for volunteers to help shorten routes and increase services, as well as for volunteers who can work behind the scenes to help nonprofits run smoothly.

-The Council of Nonprofits states that 4 out of 5 nonprofits (79%) have reported that salary competition has impacted their hiring ability.
-It is tough to raise wages due to the lack of financial capacity, where every penny is accounted for.
-Unfortunately, government policies continue to contribute to the lack of resources and funds needed for many nonprofits.
+The Council of Nonprofits reports that 4 out of 5 nonprofits (79%) have said salary competition has affected their hiring.
+It is tough to raise wages due to a lack of financial capacity, with every penny accounted for.
+Unfortunately, government policies continue to contribute to the lack of resources and funding available to many nonprofits.

-Congress allowed the Charitable Giving Incentives to expire in 2021, failed to adjust reimbursement rates to reflect real-time costs, and prematurely repealed the ERTC (Employee Retention Tax Credit) that helped attract and retain staff.
-Without updating policies or enacting ways to help nonprofits and the public, it makes it extremely difficult for nonprofit organizations to remain open and afloat.
+Congress allowed the Charitable Giving Incentives to expire in 2021, failed to adjust reimbursement rates to reflect real-time costs, and prematurely repealed the ERTC (Employee Retention Credit), which helped attract and retain staff.
+Without updating policies or implementing measures to support nonprofits and the public, it becomes extremely difficult for nonprofit organizations to remain open and afloat.

-With increasing prices on gas, food, and the overall cost of living, it is a genuine possibility that nonprofits can close without proper funds or volunteers to help run much-needed services to the community.
+With rising prices for gas, food, and the overall cost of living, it is a real possibility that nonprofits could close without adequate funding or volunteers to run much-needed services for the community.
 Tim Delaney, the President and CEO of the National Council of Nonprofits, states, "All these things threaten the ability of nonprofits to serve people in their local communities… Policymakers at all levels of government are just assuming nonprofits make it work, but we can't.
 God Almighty, we try, but at a certain point, the laws of economics take over."
 Nonprofits that provide childcare, domestic violence shelters, health clinics, and prison reentry programs need funding to keep their doors open.

 How You Can Help Student LunchBox

-Similar issues are happening locally, with smaller nonprofits with no state or federal support to operate.
+Similar issues are occurring locally, affecting smaller nonprofits that lack state or federal support to operate.
 Student LunchBox is a local 501(c)3 nonprofit organization that helps provide college and university students with much-needed nutrition.
-You can help by making a one-time (weekly, monthly, or quarterly) donation to help out your local community.
+You can help by making a one-time donation (weekly, monthly, or quarterly) to support your local community.
 Want to send items from our wishlist?
-Anything helps to allow Student LunchBox to continue to provide services to fellow students in need.
+Anything helps Student LunchBox continue providing services to fellow students in need.

 Student Lunchbox was founded by Karlen Nurijanyan and is run by a team of like-minded individuals who strive to create lasting relationships with the local community.
 Consider volunteering to meet some great people and help a great cause.